abstractguy/gym_gazebo_kinetic/README.md

 An OpenAI gym extension for using Gazebo known as `gym-gazebo`!
 This work can put gym environment with gazebo, then you would like putting robot into gazebo with code applying gym.
 You can also visit the official github here [gym-gazebo](https://github.com/erlerobot/gym-gazebo).
 If you use ROS2, the better way for you is visiting the newest version [gym-gazebo2](https://github.com/AcutronicRobotics/gym-gazebo2).

 ## Summary
-Because the official github which install version to Ubuntu16.04 has been deprecated, and the package in author's github has many question that has been closed without issues, Here I provide installation of mine and some hint to problem solving.
+Because the official github which install version to Ubuntu 16.04 has been deprecated, and the package in author's github has many question that has been closed without issues, Here I am porting this to Ubuntu 18.04.
+Meanwhile, most of this has been tested on Ubuntu 16.04.

-The original Installation of authors is here [original](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/Introduction.md) and here [INSTALL](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/INSTALL.md).
-If this installation wouldn't help you, visiting the author's github and submit a issue.
+The original author's installation is here [original](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/Introduction.md) and here [INSTALL](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/INSTALL.md).
+If you encounter bugs here while I am developing, visit the author's github and/or submit a issue.

 ## Prerequisites
-- ubuntu16.04
+- ubuntu16.04 (currently working on porting to ubuntu18.04)
 - ROS-Kinetic
   &ensp;&ensp;(visit the official web [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).)
 - Gazebo 7.14